CauSeygn/Cachy-linux-tweaks/categories/post-install tweaks/8. windows support/instructions.md

 winecfg
 ```

 In the terminal from anywhere.
-Then from the app menu run winetricks -> default prefix.
+Then from the app menu run `winetricks -> default prefix`.

 Here, you want to go to install a windows dll or component and tick: